huggingface/Google-Cloud-Containers/examples/cloud-run/deploy-gemma-2-on-cloud-run/README.md

 # Deploy Gemma2 9B with TGI DLC on Cloud Run

-TODO.
+Gemma 2 is an advanced, lightweight open model that enhances performance and efficiency while building on the research and technology of its predecessor and the Gemini models developed by Google DeepMind and other teams across Google.
 Text Generation Inference (TGI) is a toolkit developed by Hugging Face for deploying and serving LLMs, with high performance text generation.
 Google Cloud Run is a serverless container platform that allows developers to deploy and manage containerized applications without managing infrastructure, enabling automatic scaling and billing only for usage.

 This example showcases how to deploy Gemma2 9B Instruct model quantized to INT4 using AWQ from the Hugging Face Hub with the Hugging Face DLC for TGI on Google Cloud Run with GPU support ([in preview](https://cloud.google.com/products#product-launch-stages)).